- Created on 25 February 2008

-A typical dish from Calcutta and a dry vegetable dish with a Gujarati touch.
+Aloo Parval Ki Sabzi is a typical dish from Calcutta made with a gujarati touch.
 Parval is very popular among the Bengali Cuisine and a healthy vegetable, especially in the form of soup for stomach related ailments.
 The crispy nature of this vegetable even after it has been cooked along with potatoes, gives the special taste and crunch.
 Parwal is a popular vegetable in India, especially in Eastern and Northern India.